fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

 ==========================================
 Model evaluation
 ==========================================
+We are now ready to run the analysis.
-We start by defining the target name and the target transformation code.
+We start by defining the target name, which is the FRED name of the US CPI index ("CPIAUCSL"), and the target transformation code, which is 5 for first order logarithmic difference.

 .. code:: python